 - Your child may have a stinging or burning feeling where the cream has been applied.

 - Your child’s skin may become red, or may feel itchy or dry.
-Using a moisturising cream or anti-itch cream may help.
+Using a moisturising cream may help.

 Can other medicines be given at the same time as aciclovir cream?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

 - Check with your doctor or pharmacist before giving any other medicines to your child.
 This includes herbal or complementary medicines.

 Is there anything else I need to know about this medicine?

 - Keep the aciclovir cream away from your child’s eyes.
 If your child accidentally gets aciclovir cream in their eye, wash it out with warm water and contact your doctor if you are worried.